ckxng/avbooth-docs/sending-announcements.md

 ## Videos

-We can play 1080p and 720p mp4 video files up to 600MB in size, but PLEASE do not try to email us videos.
+We can play 1080p and 720p mp4 video files up to 600MB in size, but PLEASE do not try to email us large video files.
+Links to publicly accessible YouTube or Vimeo video are typically fine.

-Videos usually require some discussion.
-Please text Cameron to discuss your video at least a week in advance.
+Videos often require some discussion.
+If this is your first time sending us a video, please text Cameron to discuss your video at least a week in advance.

 [<- back](README.md)